SDU-eScience/UCloud/provider-integration/wiki/Data Transfer Between Providers/DesignDocument.md

 ![](./Pictures/subprojects.png)

 Product catalogue:

+Providers expose services into UCloud.
+But, different providers expose different services.
+UCloud uses products to define the services of a Provider.
+As an example, a Provider might have the following services:

+- **Storage:** Two tiers of storage.
+Fast storage, for short-lived data.
+Slower storage, for long-term data storage.

+- **Compute:** Three tiers of compute.
+Slim nodes for ordinary computations.
+Fat nodes for memory-hungry applications.
+  GPU powered nodes for artificial intelligence.

+For many providers, the story doesn’t stop here.
+You can often allocate your jobs on a machine “slice”.
+This can increase overall utilization, as users aren’t forced to request full nodes.

+The figure below shows an example of how a provider catalog might look.
+Here the provider catalog contain three different categories of products, namely `u1-storage`, `u1-standard` and `u1-gpu`.
+The provider advertises this product catalog to UCloud/Core, which gives the core knowledge about which services the provider has to offer.
+From these services projects can be awarded resource grants.

+---

 - Service providers describe their "service catalog" through products
 - This describes the hardware and the services they provide.
 For example, this will include hardware specification and any potential service constraints.